Sunday, June 24, 2018

 The fact that only one of Anderson’s songs was performed I find a little strange, although he sang on “Spring-Song of Innocence” on White’s album.
 Howe also performed on it.

 Howe’s selections for the tour are odd in my opinion.
-Moraz and White perform together with Howe on two songs from his solo album, but neither one was played on the tour.
+Moraz and White performed together with Howe on two songs from his solo album, but neither one was played on the tour.
 However, Moraz also played on “Beginnings,” and former Yes drummer Bill Bruford played on “Break Away from It All,” both of which were performed on the tour.

-In determining a track list, I looked at how the songs were used on the individual solo albums, and tried to spread them around as evenly as I could.
+In determining a tracklist, I looked at how the songs were used on the individual solo albums and tried to spread them around as evenly as I could.
 The result:

 SIDE A